jgarber623/sixtwothree.org/src/posts/_posts/2015-01-08-using-rails-assets-gems-with-dots-in-the-bower-package-name.md

 I recently came across the brilliant [Rails Assets](https://rails-assets.org/) service.
 Rails Assets is great.
 It acts as a bridge between your application and all of the packages available via [Bower](http://bower.io/) while still playing within the familiar confines of Rails' oft-maligned [Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html).
 Bower packages are available as gems in the form of `rails-assets-bower-package-name`.
 Easy peasy.

-I did, however, uncover a minor snag today while a CSS package with a dot in the package name ([normalize.css](http://bower.io/search/?q=normalize.css)).
+I did, however, uncover a minor snag today while using a CSS package with a dot in the package name ([normalize.css](http://bower.io/search/?q=normalize.css)).
 In `application.scss`, I had:

 ```scss
 @import "dependencies";